atteo/classindex/README.md

 There are two annotations which trigger the indexing:

-* [@IndexSubclasses](http://www.atteo.org/static/classindex/apidocs/org/atteo/classindex/IndexSubclasses.html) when placed on interface makes an index of all classes implementing the interface, when placed on class makes an index of its subclasses and finally when placed in package-info.java it creates an index of all classes in that package.
+* [@IndexSubclasses](http://www.atteo.org/static/classindex/apidocs/org/atteo/classindex/IndexSubclasses.html) when placed on interface makes an index of all classes implementing the interface, when placed on a class makes an index of its subclasses and finally when placed in package-info.java it creates an index of all classes in that package.
 * [@IndexAnnotated](http://www.atteo.org/static/classindex/apidocs/org/atteo/classindex/IndexAnnotated.html) when placed on an annotation makes an index of all classes marked with that annotation.

 To access the index at run-time use static methods of [ClassIndex](http://www.atteo.org/static/classindex/apidocs/org/atteo/classindex/ClassIndex.html) class.

 ```java